NataliaTanyatia/Intelligence/README.md

 ### Intelligence Algorithm Integration

-- **Logic Core**: The ever evolving mind of the web app, "I-me", designed to be modular implementing the core algorithm and interfacing with the rest of I-me.
+- **Logic Core**: The ever evolving mind of the web app, "I-me", designed to be modular implementing the core algorithm and reading with the rest of I-me from concurrent CPU, to multi-threaded CPU, to paralell GPU, and combined (HSA), processing.

 ### Learning & Evolution Capability